jamf/ol/api/Resources_for_Jamf_API_developers.md

 [PixarAnimationStudios](https://github.com/PixarAnimationStudios)/**[ruby-jss](https://github.com/PixarAnimationStudios/ruby-jss)**

 ruby-jss defines a Ruby module used to access the 'Classic' and 'Jamf Pro' APIs of a Jamf Pro server.
 The `Jamf` module maintains connections to both APIs simultaneously, and uses whichever is appropriate as needed.
-Details like authentication tokens, token refreshing, JSON and XML parsing, and even knowing which resources use which API are all handled under-the-hood.
+Details like authentication tokens, token refreshing, JSON and XML parsing, and  knowing which resources use which API are all handled under-the-hood.
 The Jamf module abstracts many API resources as Ruby objects, and provides methods for interacting with those resources.
 It also provides some features that aren't a part of the API itself, but come with other Jamf-related tools, such as uploading {Jamf::Package} files to the primary fileshare distribution point, and the installation of those objects on client machines.

 ```ruby
 require 'ruby-jss'